-- Why does intercourse with Shamhat transfer Enkidu from the wild to civilization, and why is his process of civilization significant? - What is the significance of Shamhat being a harlot? - What do Ishtar's interactions with Gilgamesh tell us about her as a goddess?
-What factors spur Gilgamesh's rejection of her? - What role does Ninsun, Gilgamesh's mother, play in his story?
+- Why does intercourse with Shamhat transfer Enkidu from the wild to civilization?
+How dioes he change? - What is the significance of Shamhat being a harlot? - What do Ishtar's interactions with Gilgamesh tell us about her as a goddess?
+What factors spur his rejection of her? - What role does Ninsun, Gilgamesh's mother, play in his story?